WITH PROPER training and socializing, the Rottweiler can be a

 regarding the importation of a dog/puppy AND know the Federal laws

 regarding importing a dog/pupy from another Country.
-The FEDERAL laws
+The USA FEDERAL

 Hampshire as well as some links for puppies/dogs originating from